face-hh/webx/README.md

 7. If your website is dedicated to harassment, bullying, or targeted attacks against individuals or groups, it will be removed.
 8. If your website infringes upon intellectual property rights of others, it will be removed.
 9. If your website is involved in fradulent activities, scams, or deceptive practices, it will be removed.
-10. If your website contains content that encourages harmful behavior, including self-harm, suicide, substance abuse, or dangerous challanges, it will be removed.
+10. If your website contains content that encourages harmful behavior, including self-harm, suicide, substance abuse, or dangerous challenges, it will be removed.

 By publishing content to this platform ("Bussin Napture"/"Bussin Web X"), you agree to comply with all rules and regulations set forth by the administrators.
 The administrators reserve the right to interpret and enforce these rules at their discretion.
 To report websites that are not following the listed rules, please contact `FaceDev` on either [Twitter](https://twitter.com/facedevstuff) or [Discord](https://discord.gg/cNwWvdWj42).